Dr. Matthew Paldy, PhD, LP

 The Emotional Sequence of Rupture and Repair

-Relationship rupture often follows a predictable sequence: emotional activation, escalation, withdrawal or shutdown, and then a period of distance.
+Relationship rupture often follows a recognizable sequence: emotional activation, escalation, withdrawal or shutdown, and a period of distance.
 Repair begins when both partners re-enter emotional contact after this separation.

-Without repair, couples remain emotionally “stuck” in the aftermath of the argument rather than returning to baseline connection.
+Without repair, couples remain emotionally "stuck" in the aftermath of conflict rather than returning to a shared baseline of connection.

 Why Repair Feels Difficult

 Repair requires emotional risk.
-It involves revisiting moments where one felt misunderstood, hurt, or unseen.
-For many individuals, this activates defensiveness or emotional avoidance rather than openness.
+It often involves revisiting moments of hurt, misunderstanding, or emotional abandonment.
+For many individuals, this activates defensiveness, shame, or avoidance rather than openness.

-These patterns often overlap with deeper relational dynamics such as attachment patterns in couples.
+These patterns frequently overlap with deeper relational dynamics such as attachment patterns in couples .

 The Role of Emotional Attunement in Healing

-Effective repair depends on emotional attunement—the ability to accurately recognize and respond to a partner’s internal emotional experience.
-Without this, repair attempts can feel superficial or invalidating.
+Effective repair depends on emotional attunement—the capacity to recognize, tolerate, and respond accurately to a partner's internal emotional experience.
+Without attunement, repair attempts can feel superficial, rushed, or invalidating.

 Over time, repeated failures of attunement contribute to emotional distance and reduced relational trust.